AWeber Email Marketing - Functionality, Usability & Pricing (2020)

 - Automatically broadcast your latest blog posts straight from your RSS feed.

 - Create drip email campaigns to put engaging with subscribers on autopilot.

-- Understand why your email campaign performed the way it did using AWeber’s QuickStats page.
+Understand why your email campaign performed the way it did use AWeber’s QuickStats page.

 - Split-test your subject lines to know which variant increased your open rate.